stcorp/muninn-django/README.rst

 Muninn-Django
 =============

-A Django app to add a REST API on top of your Muninn archives(s)
+A Django app to add a REST API on top of your Muninn archive(s)

 ------------